LLNL/Sina/python/docs/source/mnoda.rst

 --------

 The Mnoda schema is a generalized JSON format for representing experimental data.
-It consists of two major components: Records, which are JSON objects representing the components in an experiment (such as runs, msubs, and jobs) and Relationships, which are JSON objects representing the relationships between Records.
-Each Mnoda document consists of a single JSON object with Records and Relationships as attributes, each being an array:
+It consists of two types of JSON objects: Records, which represent the components in an experiment (such as runs, msubs, and jobs) and Relationships, which represent the relationships between Records.
+Each Mnoda document consists of a single JSON object with arrays for Records and Relationships:

 .. code-block:: javascript